Federal Funding Programs

-- Match requirement: The Federal share of net capital project costs is 80 percent for urban projects and 100 percent for projects located in Areas of Persistent Poverty, Historically Disadvantaged Communities, or rural areas.
+- Match requirement: The Federal share of net capital project costs is 100 percent for rural projects and projects located in Areas of Persistent Poverty or Historically Disadvantaged Communities, and 80 percent for urban projects.

 DOE Key Programs

-- Eligible electric mobility activities: Varies (past FOAs included LDV charging, infrastructure planning, commercial charging, public transportation charging).
+- Eligible EV activities: Varies (past FOAs included LDV charging, infrastructure planning, commercial charging, public transportation charging)

-- Eligible electric mobility activities: LDV, commercial, fleet, and public transportation charging, EV education and access, and infrastructure and mobility planning.
+- Eligible EV activities: LDV, commercial, fleet, and public transportation charging, EV education and access, and infrastructure and mobility planning

 DOE’s Loan Programs Office has loan guarantee authority for innovative deployment projects under the Title 17 Innovative Energy Loan Guarantee Program.
 Projects that support innovative renewable energy and energy efficiency projects (including charging infrastructure) in the United States can be eligible for loan guarantees to support project deployment costs.

-- Eligible electric mobility activities: LDV charging (Level 2 or DCFC that brings an innovation to market) including equipment procurement and site construction activities.
+- Eligible EV activities: Light duty vehicle charging (level 2 or DC fast charging that brings an innovation to market) including equipment procurement and site construction activities.

 - Eligible applicants: Project developers (State and local governments, private developers), charging companies.

-- Maximum grant amount: Varies.
-LPO typically provides a maximum of 50 to 70 percent of total project cost funding.
+- Loan amount: Varies and LPO typically provides a maximum of 50 to 70% of total project cost funding.

 EPA Key Programs

-- Eligible electric mobility activities: Commercial charging; public transportation charging; vehicle acquisition (specifically, the replacement or retrofit of heavy-duty diesel vehicles, engines, and equipment with lower emissions technology, such as EVs and their charging infrastructure.
-Commercial and public transportation charging equipment is only eligible in combination with vehicle acquisition projects.)
+- specifically, the replacement or retrofit of heavy-duty diesel vehicles, engines, and equipment with lower emissions technology, such as EVs and their charging infrastructure.
+Commercial and public transportation charging equipment is only eligible in combination with vehicle acquisition projects.